Auto industry peers into an electric future and sees bumps ahead

 “The timing right now is excellent,” said Dane Parker, head of sustainability at GM, noting the Biden administration’s “clear emphasis on a low-carbon or zero-carbon future.”
 The industry knows more about how to make electric cars than American scientists knew about space travel before going to the moon, Parker said.
 “We will look back and say, ‘Wow, that worked.’”

 Other companies have already been speeding ahead.
-Ford Motor Co. on Thursday said it would double its outlays on EVs, adding about $11 billion in new spending through 2025; another $7 billion will got to driverless vehicles.
+Ford Motor Co. on Thursday said it would double its outlays on EVs, adding about $11 billion in new spending through 2025; another $7 billion will go to driverless vehicles.
 Volkswagen is pumping $37 billion into a race to outdo all-electric Tesla.

 But there are many bumps in the road ahead.
 The carmaker of the future will have to be as much a battery or software company as it is a conventional engineering company.
 It will need networks of rapid recharging stations and massive new supply chains to meet demand for new parts, like lithium for batteries.
 New business models could alter the nature of car ownership — and undermine politically powerful dealers.
 And throughout, the big car companies must work to maintain peace with their unions.